khakhalin/notes/00_queue_to_do.md

 * python environments
 * conda vs pip - see [[environments]]
     * wheel (?)
+* SQLAlchemy - basic idea of where it stands, in terms of abstraction
 * Update [[logging]] with this "how to log properly": https://www.linkedin.com/pulse/five-philosophies-designing-logs-veronica-schmitt/
 * Kubernetes Cookbook (from O'Reilly) - maybe find it and leaf through it?
 * Google tune-up book (read before model redevelopment): https://github.com/google-research/tuning_playbook